 First things first – take care of your domain reputation

-Each freshly set up domain needs time to earn good reputation
+Each freshly set up domain needs time to earn a good reputation

 Ok, so once again: for IP/domain reputation safety reasons, we recommend setting up a new email address on a separate domain for outbound.
 And what we sometimes see our users do is set up a new domain, set up an email address on this domain, and start sending 50 emails a day automatically – within 3 days or so.